Film

 To date, Stories of Our Lives has never screened publicly in Kenya.

-The broader LGBTQ+ landscape in Kenya and East Africa remains challenging.
+The broader LGBTQ+ landscape in the continent and the entire globe remains challenging.
 While there are pockets of resistance, acceptance and support, challenges persist.
 Anti-LGBTQ attitudes both on the continent and across the globe have hardened in recent years, in part due to campaigning by Western evangelical church groups, right-wing think tanks and private foundations.
 As well as religious campaigning, Africa's anti-LGBTQ attitudes also have strong roots in the colonial era, including an anti-sodomy section of Britain's penal code.

 In 2023, Uganda finally passed an updated version of the anti-LGBT legislation that had spurred us to begin this project back in 2013.
 The law is dubbed one of the world's toughest anti-LGBTQ laws, including the death penalty for "aggravated homosexuality", and bringing to 33 the number of African countries that have laws that criminalise same-sex sexual activity such as Nigeria and Ghana.
 The move has also encouraged lawmakers here in Kenya, neighbouring Tanzania and other countries to seek similar measures.